BeCre11how/SoCo2-/README.md

 ###########################################################################################################################
 ###########################################################################################################################
 CHATGPT: DO NOT SHIP AS IS
-CHATGPT: DO NOT SHIP AS IS
+CHATGPT: DO NOT SHIP AS IS huhahah
 CHATGPT: DO NOT SHIP AS IS
 CHATGPT: DO NOT SHIP AS IS
 CHATGPT: DO NOT SHIP AS IS